tideflow-io/tideflow-docs/docs/developers.md

 screen.
 This is a single step process that will create your first user credentials as well as some other necessary settings.

-The next time you want to execute the platform locally, simply repeat the 4th step.
+The next time you want to execute Tideflow locally, simply run `meteor`

+---

+## Contributing

+Visit the [contribute section](/docs/contribute) to get started making TideFlow a greater tool.